Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 | Softmax				|												|

 To train the defined model, I used an `Adam optimizer` with `learning rate = 0.005`, `batch size = 256`, and `15 Epocs`.
-A bit tricky part is that I should pass different dropout rate for training from that for validating and testing.
-And label(class) must be made as one hot coded before I pass it to model.
+A bit tricky part is that I should pass a different dropout rate for training from that for validating and testing.
+And label(class) must be made as one hot coded before I pass it to the model.

 The final accuracy from model are following: